Woman Property Intiatives

 Our Lastest News

-Construction is nearly complete on the Lunar apartments in Bundoora.
+Construction is nearly complete on new apartments in Bundoora.
 WPI will be able to offer 10 apartments in this development to women and children, early in 2021.
-The Lunar apartments, part of the Polaris 383 development, are conveniently located and offer excellent access to services.
+The apartments are conveniently located and offer excellent access to services.
 Construction at Nightingale Village is also moving swiftly.
-We … Read more
+We will offer nine apartments across two of the … Read more

-Read more of the post “Lunar apartments in Bundoora”
+Read more of the post “20 new apartments to be delivered in 2021”

 With land donated to WPI by the Scalzo family, and generous contributions from Lend Lease Future Steps Foundation and ISPT, the Victorian Homeless Fund and Dennis Family Homes are building another house for WPI in Mt Atkinson in Melbourne’s west.
 This will be a five-bedroom home to accommodate a larger family.
 The demand for affordable … Read more